 Even though it’s common to believe greyhounds are super active pups because of their problematic and inhumane racing backgrounds, we’re here to let you in on a secret.
 This dog breed likely prefers to lounge around instead of run.
 But that’s not all you need to know.

-Male and female greyhounds vary in size, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Male and female greyhounds vary in size, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Typically, male greyhounds are between 28 to 30 inches tall, while females are 27 to 28 inches tall.
 But when it comes to greyhounds’ weight, they’re usually 60 to 70 pounds, she adds.

 Greyhounds have smooth, short fur that can grow in a variety of colors like black, blue, red, brindle or other combinations, Dr. McCullough explains.
 Even though Greyhounds aren’t known for shedding, they’re still not a hypoallergenic dog breed, she shares.
 If you’re allergic to pets, it may be a good idea to check in with your doctor for allergy medication before welcoming a greyhound into your life.